 For procedures not conducted in the surgery, the patient will be referred to a periodontist and facial and oral surgeon:

 - Surgical correction of dental malocclusion (Osteotomy)

 - Implantology – click here for more information

-Please click here to make your appointment at one of the De Necker Dentistry practices.
+Please click here to request your appointment at any one of the De Necker Dentistry practices.